-Snoring is one of those issues that is less a problem for the snorer and more for the people they love.
-Often, the snorer is sleeping fine, while the rest of the family lies awake praying for morning.
+Snoring is one of those issues that is less of a problem for the snorer and more for the people they love.
+Often, the snorer sleeps fine, while the rest of the family lies awake, praying for morning.
 Snoring is annoying for everyone else, though usually harmless.
 More often than not, snoring is simply an annoyance for both you and your partner, which can interrupt both of your sleeps.

 One common cause of snoring is excessive weight.
 While snoring can affect people of all sizes, gaining weight puts more pressure on the airways in your neck, causing the airways to collapse enough to cause snoring.
 This is especially true if your neck is 17 inches in diameter or more.

 Snoring caused by obesity can be a bit of a vicious cycle.
 If you’re overweight and snoring, it can lead to a loss of sleep, which can lead to significant weight gain.